 - Review for accuracy and, if alright, click "Exit the Investment".

 Seraf will automatically create the "exit transactions" for you.
 Once exited, the company should appear in the Exits & Returns section of your portfolio.
-Enterprise accounts will need to Update Calculations for the group and all investors in order to see the updated records.
+Enterprise accounts will need to Update Calculations in order to see the updated records.

 Note that you can also access the quick exit tool from Portfolio Management.
 Just click the exit icon in the column for Edit/Exit.